AliJack20/MLOps--Finance-Assistant/README.md

 ### Screenshot Proof
 *(Insert screenshots of your running EC2 instance and S3 bucket here.)*

-Need MLOps pair.pem key at root directory
+Need MLOps pair.pem key and .env at root directory